santiagosayshey/DigiBrain/content/Computer Science/Cybersecurity Fundamentals/Assignments/Assignment 4 - Network Attacks & Web Security.md

 >
 > ![Pasted Image of the Exercise](ImageURL)
 >
-> Remember to approach command injection vulnerabilities with caution and always ensure proper input validation and sanitization to prevent exploitation.
+> Always proceed with caution when exploiting command injection vulnerabilities and ensure proper input validation to prevent exploitation.